edgecomllc/eupf/docs/install.md

 - [Docker Engine](https://docs.docker.com/engine/install): needed to run the Free5GC containers
 - [Docker Compose v2](https://docs.docker.com/compose/install): needed to bootstrap the free5GC stack

+Actually we use vanilla free5gc-docker-compose with some overrides.
+So you can clone free5gc docker-compose and test free5gc upf, then add edgecom override files and feel the differences of eupf.

 0. pull repository: `git clone https://github.com/edgecomllc/free5gc-compose.git`
 0. Run containers based on docker hub images:
    ```bash